Contact information

 Clinical Biomechanics researcher interested in body movements and therapeutic mechanisms.

-I am a postdoctoral researcher at the Oxford Orthopaedic Engineering Centre.
-I work with Assoc Prof Stephen Mellon on a fusion development of ultrasound imaging and motion-capturing techniques for human movement analysis.
-This project is supported by Versus Arthritis, and we aim to develop a novel method to offer quick and robust joint position assessments in 3-D, which can help improve the efficiency of clinical examinations.
-I recently received an Early Career Research Fellowship from Orthopaedic Research UK, which will support our further clinical data collection and verification with the system.
+I am a research fellow at the Oxford Orthopaedic Engineering Centre.
+I work with Prof Stephen Mellon on the fusion of ultrasound imaging and motion-capture techniques for human movement analysis.
+This project is supported by Versus Arthritis and Orthopaedic Research UK.
+We aim to develop a novel method for rapid, robust 3-D joint position assessment, improving the efficiency of clinical examinations.
+I received an Early Career Research Fellowship from ORUK, which supported earlier clinical data collection and system verification.
+The project has attracted larger-scale funding from NIHR, and we are now collaborating with the Oxford Robotics Institute and teams in the University of Cardiff and the University of Bristol.

-While studying for my PhD at Queen Mary, University of London, I developed an ultrasound-based semi-automatic computer tracking method to quantify soft-tissue dynamics to validate in-vivo effects and taping therapy mechanisms.
-Before my PhD, I was trained in the Sports Medicine discipline at Kaohsiung Medical University, followed by clinical and research-based master studies in Kent and Taiwan.
-I am now particularly interested in discovering the effects and mechanisms of musculoskeletal disorders and therapies with computer-aid clinical data analysis.
+While studying for my PhD at Queen Mary, University of London, I developed an ultrasound-based semi-automatic computer-tracking method to quantify soft-tissue dynamics and validate in vivo effects and taping therapy mechanisms.
+Before my PhD, I was trained in Sports Medicine at Kaohsiung Medical University in Taiwan, followed by clinical and research-based master's studies in the UK and Taiwan.
+I am now particularly interested in understanding the effects and mechanisms of musculoskeletal disorders and in developing therapies through computer-aided clinical data analysis.

 Recent publications